 Making visitors happy and have them returning year after year

 We believe the Kāpiti Coast is an ideal location to host a food related event that attracts vendors from all around New Zealand.
-This is evident in our growth over the years with 80 sites in 2012 to 250.
+This is evident in our growth over the years with 80 sites in 2012 to now operating within the terms of our Resource Consent of 250 vendor sites.
 The Mazengarb Reserve is an ideal location and it can handle growth for the future and meets event logistical needs.

 Kāpiti Food Fair attracts local and regional visitors each year, usually 10,000+.
 The Fair has been supported by the contestable Kāpiti Mayor Events Fund since 2016 and we hope for this to continue to help us achieve and iconic and sustainable event that Kāpiti can be proud of.